alexsky177/chat/readme.md

 7) Go to index.html by browser and enjoy.

-Used frontpage html and css from this project https://github.com/xtekky/chatgpt-clone
+Used frontpage html, js and css from this project (with some mods) https://github.com/xtekky/chatgpt-clone

 Used Javascript Openai api request